-Bryan Luizzi, Brookfield Public Schools, Connecticut, the William Cieslukowski Outstanding First Year Principal of the Year Award, Connecticut Association of Schools.
+Bryan Luizzi, Brookfield Public Schools in Connecticut, received the William Cieslukowski Outstanding First Year Principal of the Year Award, Connecticut Association of Schools.

-Dr. Kristi V Woodall, 1994 MEd in Administration and Supervision, of Union, SC, was appointed to the SC Education Oversight Committee in February 2007.
+Dr. Kristi V Woodall, 1994 M.Ed.
+Administration and Supervision graduate, of Union, SC, was appointed to the SC Education Oversight Committee in February 2007.
 Woodall, Interim Director of Instruction in Spartanburg School District Two, has been appointed to serve as the education representative from the House Education and Public Works Committee.
 Woodall fills the term vacated by Wallace Hall, who resigned from the committee last week.
 The appointment was made by Rep. Bob Walker, Chairman of the House committee and also an EOC member.

-Regina Urueta, MEd Administration and Supervision, 1997, is one of the winners of the Milken National Educator awards, described by Teacher Magazine as the "Oscars of Teaching."
+Regina Urueta, 1997 M.Ed.
+Administration and Supervision graduate, is one of the winners of the Milken National Educator awards, described by Teacher Magazine as the "Oscars of Teaching."
 Milken awards recognize caring, capable educators who go above and beyond the call of duty to improve teaching and learning in our nation's schools, but they accompany that honor with a financial prize -- $25,000 per winner – that truly symbolizes the value of the contribution these educators make to our children and our schools.

-Masters of Human Resource Development graduate (2002) Penny Renee Ford of Centerton, Arkansas, is an executive development consultant for the Global Talent Management team of the world's largest retailers, Wal-Mart Stores Inc. Her primary responsibility is to develop officer-level executives for the Sam's division.
+2002 Master's of Human Resource Development graduate Penny Renee Ford of Centerton, Arkansas, is an executive development consultant for the Global Talent Management team of the world's largest retailers, Wal-Mart Stores Inc. Her primary responsibility is to develop officer-level executives for the Sam's division.
 Last year, she also co-founded a consulting firm, P.O.W.E.R.
-Motivational Speaking and Consulting LLC (www.power4training.com).
+Motivational Speaking and Consulting LLC.
 Ford has been recognized for outstanding performance in the area of diversity training.

-Jeanine Ward-Roof (PhD Ed Leadership 2003) was awarded the Outstanding Research Award by the National Orientation Directors Association for her dissertation in 2003.
+Jeanine Ward-Roof, 2003 Educational Leadership doctoral graduate, was awarded the Outstanding Research Award by the National Orientation Directors Association for her dissertation in 2003.
 She was invited to present on the topic at the National Orientation Directors Association Annual Conference as well as submit a manuscript related to it to the Journal of Orientation and New Student Transition.
 Jeanine is Director of Student Development Services at Clemson University.